 - Focus groups with extension agents or farmer groups, and

-Watch our EKLIPSE presentation 'Appoach, process, and envisioned contribution to the CAP' which was recently delivered to a CEC workshop about mainstreaming ecosystem services for agricultural production in Lund, Sweden.
+Watch our EKLIPSE presentation 'Approach, process, and envisioned contribution to the CAP' which was delivered in November 2017 to a CEC workshop about mainstreaming ecosystem services for agricultural production in Lund, Sweden.

 Review of the method protocol of EKLIPSE expert working group

-In December 2017, the expert group had elaborated their draft Methodological Protocol to assess the uptake of agricultural policy measures that improve biodiversity.
+In December 2017, the expert group had elaborated their draft method protocol to assess the uptake of agricultural policy measures that improve biodiversity.
 The review of this draft protocol was public and has been broadly disseminated.
 Anyone was free to comment or give the expert group feedback.

 The review process resulted in 8 individuals or organisations giving feedback on the draft protocol.
-The expert working group worked hard to include as much relevant comments as possible (see answers to all comments here and the track and change Method protocol here).
+The expert working group worked hard to include as many relevant comments as possible (see answers to all comments here and the track and change method protocol here).

 Following the method protocol, the EKLIPSE CAP Expert Working Group is now drafting their work.
-EKLIPSE is committed to ensure the usability of all its products and will therefore organize an open review process of this draft report engaging a range of stakeholders.
+EKLIPSE is committed to ensuring the usability of all its products and will, therefore, organize an open review process of this draft report engaging a range of stakeholders.